SOFIA-USRA/sofia_redux/docs/manuals/flitecam/users/data_description.rst

     sets of default products.
 Refer to earlier revisions of this manual for complete information.

-.. table:: Intermediate data products for imaging reductions
+.. table:: Intermediate and final data products for imaging reductions
    :name: flitecam_img_prod
    :class: longtable
    :widths: 20 14 18 18 10 12 26